panyam/pcachapter/CHAPTER.md

 ## Advanced Patterns & Future Directions

 Eighteen months after launching SensorScope, Maya found herself fielding requests from other divisions within Bean There, Done That, and eventually from partner organizations seeking similar optimization insights.
 What started as coffee shop sensor analysis had evolved into a platform for various dimensionality reduction challenges.
 This section explores advanced serverless PCA patterns that emerged from real-world scaling requirements and points toward future developments in cloud-native analytics.
+These advanced patterns demonstrate the maturity of serverless platforms across Google Cloud, AWS, and Azure for sophisticated mathematical workloads.

 ### Streaming PCA for Real-Time Insights